letangphuquy/research-project/research_notes.md

 - Observation: By connecting a new node q to a set of "already-connected" nodes, the "old set" can be splitted to 2 parts.
 - DP bitmask 😊
-- is the cost to connect node k to set D with m be an intermediary node.
+- : with being an intmediary node, splitting set D into E,F
-- = Steiner path from m to D
+- = Steiner path connects m to D
--

 ## Dynamic Programming for Minimum Steiner Trees